kendravant/RepData_PeerAssessment1/PA1_template.md

 The median number of steps per day is 1.0766 &times; 10<sup>4</sup>

-This is significantly different from our original results when we ignored NAs.
-Both the mean number of steps and the median number of steps are higher when using an imputed values of interval average in place of NA.

 ## Are there differences in activity patterns between weekdays and weekends?